 I made this recipe to serve for breakfast at my sister's bachelorette party weekend.
 I loved this recipe because it required minimal ingredients and I was able to make the meat ahead of time and spend less time in the kitchen.
 This was not only easy, it was really, really good.
 In all honesty, I only tried one bite because I'm not eating foods like this right now, but it was a recipe I wish I could have enjoyed more!
 The recipe says to make in an 8x8 pan, but I used 4 cans of biscuits and made this in a 9x13 foil pan.
 I will definitely be making this for breakfast (especially if for guests) again.
 This link will take you to the photo of the original recipe.
 The recipe posted below includes the larger portion size as well as the changes I made.

-Not pretty, but you get a better idea of
+Not pretty, but you get a better idea of what it looks like from the inside |

 4 cans of buttermilk biscuits, cut into quarters